 Leaky faucets are the worst.
 Not only do they drip and drip, getting everything underneath them wet.
 But those small drips can add up to more than 1 trillion gallons of water annually nationwide according to the EPA.
 That’s no good for your utility bill!

 So don’t delay.
 Take a look at that pipe and see what you can do to fix it.
 Usually a little bit of plummer’s putty, caulk or tape and fix the problem easily.
+Even if you need to hire an independent contractor to fix the problem, it will cost less than the problems it will create in the long run.

 12- Fix a running toilet.